 A guest speaker is any speaker from outside an organization or industry who has been invited to speak.
 This type of speaker could have responded to a “call for speakers” and had their application accepted as an ideal speaker candidate.
 A speaker’s bureau also could have responded to a “call for speakers” on their client’s behalf.

-The reason organizing committee invite guest speakers is to provide an outsider’s perspective or provide informational insight into a specific topic.
+The reason organizing committees invite guest speakers is to provide an outsider’s perspective or provide informational insight into a specific topic.

 The prime keynote spot could be filled by a guest speaker.
 Keynote speakers are unique in the sense that they have an ability to draw in attendees.